qhrtech/checkstyle-rules/README.md

 - maven-codestyleProfile.xml - A snippet from pom.xml to add checkstyle to a project
 - netbeansConfiguration.xml - A snippet from pom.xml to add code styles (formatting) to a project
 - intellij_codestyle_qhr.xml - IntelliJ code style schema, must be imported and applied to projects
-- pom.xml - The maven project file to build checkstyle jars
+- pom.xml - The maven project file to build checkstyle jars.
+This is not a reference for configuring other poms with the checkstyle.